The Best Bedding for Singapore's Humidity

 The reason comes down to structure.
 Lyocell fibres have a smooth, nano-fibril surface that actively wicks moisture away from skin before it builds into the sweat that wakes you up.
 TENCEL™ absorbs approximately 50% more moisture than cotton, releasing it quickly, keeping you in a regulated microclimate rather than a damp one.
 In Singapore's 90%+ pre-dawn humidity, that difference is felt every night.

 TENCEL™ is also naturally hypoallergenic and resists dust mite colonisation, a meaningful benefit when indoor humidity (even with AC) typically sits at 60–75%, well above the 50% threshold at which mites thrive.
 All fibres are certified to OEKO-TEX Standard 100, tested against over 1,000 potentially harmful substances.
-Look for 100% TENCEL™ Lyocell rather than blends, and pair it with a percale weave for maximum airflow.
+Look for 100% TENCEL™ Lyocell rather than blends — not viscose or generic lyocell — and it will outperform every other mainstream bedding material in Singapore's climate.

 Recommended #2